nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

 </table>

 The date (and time if applicable) when the immunization was administered.
-If the immunisation was administered elsewhere, this may be an estimated date.
+If the immunisation was administered elsewhere, this may be an estimated or partial date.

 ### primarySource